karanparmar1/user-auth-app/README.md

      docker compose build --no-cache
      docker compose up
      ```
-   The application UI will be available at `https://localhost:5173`.
+   The application UI will be available at `http://localhost:5173`.

-# User Authentication Backend
+# [BACKEND] User Authentication - server

 This is the backend for a user authentication system built with NestJS, MongoDB, and TypeScript.